sebspion/reqs/draft-selander-lake-reqs.md

 * a shared secret (OSCORE Master Secret) with PFS (see {{crypto-agility}}) and a good amount of randomness.
 (The term "good amount of randomness" is borrowed from {{HKDF}} to signify not necessarily uniformly distributed randomness.)

-* identifiers providing a hint to the receiver of what security context to use when decrypting the message (OSCORE Sender IDs of peer endpoints), arbitrarily short
+* OSCORE Sender IDs of peer endpoints, arbitrarily short

 * COSE algorithms to use with OSCORE

+COSE provides the crypto primitives for OSCORE, and shall therefore be used also by the AKE, for several reasons including maintenance of crypto library.
+COSE provides identification of credentials and algorithms for OSCORE and the AKE, and an extension point for new schemes.

-Moreover, the AKE must support the same transport as OSCORE, in particular any protocol where CoAP can be transported.
-Since the AKE messages most commonly will be encapsulated in CoAP, the AKE must not duplicate functionality provided by CoAP.
-It is therefore assumed that the AKE is being transported in a protocol that provides reliable transport, that can preserve packet ordering and handle message duplication, that can perform fragmentation and protect against denial of service attacks.
+Moreover, the AKE must support transport over CoAP.
+Since the AKE messages most commonly will be encapsulated in CoAP, the AKE must not duplicate functionality provided by CoAP, or at least not duplicate functionality in such a way that it adds extra costs in terms of code size, code maintenance, etc. It is therefore assumed that the AKE is being transported in a protocol that provides reliable transport, that can preserve packet ordering and handle message duplication, that can perform fragmentation and protect against denial of service attacks, such as provided by the CoAP Echo option {{I-D.ietf-core-echo-request-tag}}.

-The AKE may be transported over other transport than CoAP.
-In this case the underlying layers must handle message loss, reordering, message duplication, fragmentation, and denial of service protection.
+The AKE may use other transport than CoAP.
+In this case the underlying layers must correspondingly handle message loss, reordering, message duplication, fragmentation, and denial of service protection.

 ## Credentials